Subscription business model: Publishing

-In publishing, the subscription model typically involves a Paywall, Paysite or other "toll-access" system (named in opposition to open access).
+In publishing, the subscription model typically involves a paywall, paysite, or other "toll-access" system (named in opposition to open access).
 As revenues from digital advertising diminish, a paid subscription model is being favoured by more publishers who see it as a comparatively stable income stream.

 Academic journals

 In the field of academic publishing, the subscription business model means that articles of a specific journal or conference proceedings are only available to subscribers.
 Subscriptions are typically sold to universities and other higher education institutions and research institutes, though some academic publishers also sell individual subscriptions or access to individual articles.

 In contrast with other media such as newspapers, subscription fees to academic publishers generally do not go towards supporting the creation of the content: the scientific articles are written by scientists and reviewed by other scientists as part of their work duties.
-The paper authors and reviewers are not paid by the publisher.
+The publisher does not pay the paper authors and reviewers.
 In this light, the subscription model has been called undesirable by proponents of the open access movement.

-Academic publications which use the subscription model are called "closed-access", by opposition to their open-access counterparts.
+Academic publications that use the subscription model are called "closed-access" in opposition to their open-access counterparts.